levivm/levivm.github.i/_posts/2016-06-04-python-virtualenv-and-virtualenvwrapper-tutorial.markdown

 Our command just worked as expected.
 Now we are going to deactivate our virtualenv and try to create a new project.

-{% highlight bash %}
+{% highlight raw %}
 (myenv)$ deactivate
-$ django-admin.py startproject testproject
+$django-admin.py startproject testproject
 > command not found: django-admin.py

 {% endhighlight %}

 We can be sure that our Django library is only available inside our new virtualenv.

+Please, share if you found this post useful :)